 The success of LivaNova thrives on the diversity of perspective, thought, experience and background within our workforce.
-Accordingly, we closely monitor our diversity metrics.
-As of December 31, 2021, LivaNova had ten directors, 30% of whom are female and 70% of whom are male.
-Similarly, the Executive Team at the end of 2021 consisted of 10 individuals, 30% of whom are female and 70% are male.
-Of LivaNova's senior leadership team, which includes the executive team, vice presidents and directors, approximately 31% are women and 69% are men.
-Finally, as of December 31, 2021, LivaNova employed approximately 3,000 employees, approximately 52% of whom are women and 48% of whom are men.
-Our strategy for accelerating diversity begins with creating new ways to find extraordinary talent, and examples of our efforts include accurately mapping the talent market, creating job postings that attract highly qualified diverse candidates, expanding the diversity within our interview panels and guiding interviewers to conduct a fair interview process.
+We recognize the value in fostering a work environment that is culturally diverse and inclusive and strive to provide a workplace free of harassment or discrimination.
+Accordingly, we closely monitor our gender metrics at the Board, Executive and senior leadership level on a regular basis.
+The executive team at the end of 2022 consisted of 11 individuals, approximately 27% of whom are female and approximately 73% are male.
+Of our senior leadership team, which includes the executive team, vice presidents and directors, approximately 32% are female and approximately 68% are male.
+Finally, as of December 31, 2022, of our approximately 2,900 employees, approximately 52% are female and approximately 48% are male.
+Our strategy for accelerating diversity begins with creating new ways to find extraordinary talent, and examples of our efforts include accurately mapping the talent market, targeting historically black colleges and universities, creating job postings that attract highly qualified diverse candidates, expanding the diversity within our interview panels and guiding interviewers to conduct a fair interview process.